-Bloating after eating is usually not a cause for concern, and a person can often avoid it by following some simple practices, such as not eating too much fiber, avoiding carbonated drinks, and eating and drinking more slowly.
+People may be able to prevent bloating after a meal by following simple practices, such as not eating too much fiber, avoiding carbonated drinks, and eating and drinking more slowly.

 Being bloated after a meal is a feeling that most people experience occasionally.
 It can cause the stomach to feel swollen and uncomfortable, which may be accompanied by flatulence or burping.